NotTotal/Happy-fun-times/README.md

 I doubt you need to do this since you likely already have this installed.
 The package is required for MO2 and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Download the x64 version under "Visual Studio 2015, 2017 and 2019".
 [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

 #### Steam Config

-##### Disable the Steam Overlay

-The Steam Overlay can cause issues with ENB and is recommended to be turned off.

-Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.

-#### Change Steams Update Behavior

-SSE is still being updated by Bethesda (they only add Creation Club content).
-Whenever the game updates, the entire modding community goes silent for the next one or two weeks because some mods need to be updated to the latest game runtime version.

-To ensure that Steam does not automatically updates the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
-You should also disable the Steam Cloud while you're at it.

 #### Set the Game language to English